Psalmosky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. To convert a number from base 10 to base 16
 15. Encode and decode text using the rot13 encryption.
 Assume ASCII
 16. Print every other line from the input, starting with the first line
+17. To add the two numbers stored in the environment variables WATER and STIR and prints the result